The honest comparison

 Looking for a ScrapingBee alternative?

-Looking for a ScrapingBee alternative that returns markdown instead of raw HTML? webclaw outputs LLM-ready markdown, JSON, or text out of the box, with 1 credit per page and no JS-rendering 5x or premium-proxy 10-75x multipliers.
+Looking for a ScrapingBee alternative that returns markdown instead of raw HTML? webclaw outputs LLM-ready markdown, JSON, or text out of the box, with a plain page at 1 credit and small fixed add-ons (JS +2, protected +9) from one pool instead of 5x to 75x multipliers.
 Crawling, batching, and search are included instead of sold separately.

 | Feature | webclaw | ScrapingBee |